-While Graph Isomorphism (GI) has a perfect ZK proof system [13], it is not a priori clear whether GI has an honest-verifier super-perfect ZK proof system, let alone a full-fledged super-perfect ZK system.
-The problem is that the simulator (even just for the honest-verifier case) needs to generate a uniformly distributed permutation of the vertices of a graph, and it is not clear whether a (strict) PPT can do such a thing.
+While Graph Isomorphism (GI) has a perfect ZK proof system [12], it is not even clear whether GI has a honest-verifier super-perfect ZK proof system.
+The problem is that the simulator needs to generate a uniformly distributed permutation of the vertices of a graph, and it is not clear whether a (strict) PPT can do such a thing.
 This depends on whether a PPT is only allowed to toss fair coins or is also allowed to generate uniform distributions over arbitrary domains of feasible size - see discussion in Section 1.2.

-Recall that the foregoing issue (i.e., the difficulty of perfectly generating uniform distributions over arbitrary domains) does not arise in case of perfect ZK, since a machine that is allowed to fail with bounded probability can easily generate such distributions.
-The latter comment refers both to the various simulators (establishing the ZK feature) and to the prescribed verifier itself.
+Recall that the issue does not arise in case of perfect ZK, since a machine that is allowed to fail with bounded probability can easily generate such distributions.